TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CleanupTypo3.rst

 One-liner command
 ~~~~~~~~~~~~~~~~~

-If you want to reset your local installation in one go, you could use following
+If you want to reset your local installation in one go, you could use the following
-one-liner command composed out of the single parts explained above:
+one-liner command, combining the mentioned parts from above:

 ..  code:: bash
     :caption: **Reset local repository to upstream state**